nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 No subcategories of perception.
 Perception is not scary.
 Look at that.
 No. That's really good.

 Jason?
 Is that Jason?
-Sameer.
+Simear.
 You are, Jason.
 Nice job, buddy.

 What is the I wanna know what my question mark was.
 That's fine.
 I'm I'm making it probably closer than you.
 You have your super role, Jason, that you might wanna consider.
 To redo it.